-PROJECT LOCATION AND BACKGROUND INFORMATION: State: PA County/parish/borough: Lehigh City: South Whitehall Township Center coordinates of site (lat/long in degree decimal format): Lat.
-40.602565 ° N, Long. -75.565544 ° W. Universal Transverse Mercator: Name of nearest waterbody: Little Cedar Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Lehigh River Name of watershed or Hydrologic Unit Code (HUC): 020401060703 Little Lehigh Creek-Lehigh River Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: NAP-OPR-2022-00520-85 Georgetown Camping World SX C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Delaware County/parish/borough: Sussex City: Georgetown Center coordinates of site (lat/long in degree decimal format): Lat.
+38.707794° N, Long.
+75.407821° E. Universal Transverse Mercator: Name of nearest waterbody: UNT to Miffllin Ditch Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Deep Creek Name of watershed or Hydrologic Unit Code (HUC): Upper Deep Creek (020801090101) Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: Field Determination.
-Date(s): 19-DEC-2022 SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
-There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+Date: April 13, 2022 Field Determination.
+Date(s): SEC A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-There Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The re are and are not "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: n/a linear feet: n/a width (ft) and/or n/a acres.
-Wetlands: n/a acres. c.
-Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 3,848 linear feet: variable width (ft) and/or 3.08 acres.
+Wetlands: 24.06 acres. c.
+Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known): 2.
+Non-regulated waters/wetlands (check if applicable): ☑ Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: Wetland 5 is geographically isolated within the cental portion of the parcel.
+Isolated wetlands do not have a nexus to relatively permanent waters and therefore do not meet the definition of waters of the United States.
+A roadside drainage ditch excavated in and draining only uplands is located along the western edge of US Route 113.